OrthoDex/patchy-mcpatchface/README.md

 The script loads Deepface, a facial verification model.
 Using GPU can substantially speed up the patch generation.

+You can also try an interactive demo in Google Collab [at this link](https://colab.research.google.com/drive/1SkmWW1-mYk88-aU3klfKkY8iQOihBLvZ?usp=sharing).

 ## Roadmap
  - Create Flask server for generating patches
  - Offload adversarial generation to browser side using tensorflow.js